LolitaDias/Python-Financial-Data_Election-Result-Analysis/README.md

 Poll data: [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.

+Tasks:

+Created a Python script that analyzes the records to calculate each of the following:

-  * The total number of votes cast
+  1. The total number of votes cast

-  * A complete list of candidates who received votes
+  2. A complete list of candidates who received votes

-  * The percentage of votes each candidate won
+  3. The percentage of votes each candidate won

-  * The total number of votes each candidate won
+  4. The total number of votes each candidate won

-  * The winner of the election based on popular vote.
+  5. The winner of the election based on popular vote.

 * As an example, your analysis should look similar to the one below: